PauloHFS/paulohfs.github.io/my-brain/databases/exercicies/in-class-exercice-1.md

     marca VARCHAR2(50),
     ano INTEGER,
     cor VARCHAR2(50),
-    -- proprietario pessoa_type, or -- this you dont need to build object table proprietario REF pessoa_type -- this you need to build object table )
+    -- proprietario pessoa_type, or -- this you dont need to build object table with the constraint proprietario REF pessoa_type -- this you need to build object table )
 -----------------------------------------------